adamgligor/adamgligor.github.io/_posts/2019-11-15-sqlalchemy-subqueries.md

 ```

-Note that this problem can be solved in more than one way, I just choose a solution that can be translated easily to sqlalchemy.
+This problem can be solved in more than one way and this not necessary the best way, I just dumped this example for future reference, the documention for sql alchemy is hard to navigate.

 ## Resources